 The best way to get from Athens to Mykonos is by ferry.
 It’s comfortable and relatively cheap.
 The high-speed ferry will get you to Mykonos in about 2.5 hours and cost around €60.
-There are cheaper ferries, but those can take up to 5.5 hours...be sure to check total travel time when looking at your options!
+There are cheaper ferries, but those can take up to 5.5 hours...be sure to check the total travel time when looking at your options!

-Book your tickets in advance to get the best prices and ensure you get the departure time you want.
+Book your tickets in advance to snag the best prices and ensure you get the departure time you want.
 I searched for ferries using Go-Ferry as this would list all the ferry companies and the schedule.
 You can either book from this website or directly from the ferry company you’re looking at.

 The two most popular companies are Blue Star Ferries and SeaJets.

 Arrive an hour prior to departure.
-Many of these ferries are huge, I’m talking cruise ship size.
+Many of these ferries are huge.
+I’m talking cruise ship size.
 Arriving early will ensure you get a good seat and aren’t rushed storing your luggage, etc.

 Athens to Mykonos Ferry – Arrival in Mykonos

 The Athens to Mykonos ferry will most likely drop you off at Old Port.
 The best option to get from Old Port to Mykonos town is by Sea Bus, regular bus, prearranged transfer with your hotel, or Welcome Pickups.
 Taxis should not be relied upon.
 There are so few on the island it’s not guaranteed one will be available.

 We took the Sea Bus from Old Port to Mykonos town, which I highly recommend.
 Departures are every 30 minutes, tickets cost €2, and the ride is about 5 minutes.
 We then walked to our hotel in Mykonos town (Chora).